 Ninoy Aquino Airport lies around 7km south of Manila.
-It's a busy airport currently undergoing much-needed renovations.
-It has four terminals in separate buildings:
+The airport has four terminal:

 Please note that on departure, you'll be scanned BEFORE entering the terminals, and only those with a ticket to fly are allowed inside.
 This can lead to long queues, so allow extra time.

 There is no direct train from the airport, and Manila's transport system is notoriously difficult to navigate, so a taxi is the easiest way into the city.
 It's also relatively inexpensive.

 ‘Coupon’ taxis (white with a number of blue squares) offer a flat-free into Manila, meaning you'll pay the same amount, no matter how heavy the traffic.
 Fees depend on the zone of travel.
 Make sure you avoid 'hawker taxis' offering you cheaper rates in the arrivals lounges.
 Allow plenty of time as, like most major cities, traffic in Manila can snarl in morning and evening rush hour (07:00-09:00 and 16:00-19:00), so allow for extra travel time at peak periods.
 Journey time can range from 20 minutes to one hour.
 You can also take a regular yellow airport taxi and save money, still more expensive than regular taxis, but more reliable.

 Tip: If you're on a tight budget, don't go to the ranks outside Arrivals.
 Go upstairs to the rank outside Departures and take a regular white 'street' cab dropping someone off.
 You'll save money and avoid queues.
 Ask for 'meter po', to make sure the meter is running.

 Cost: From PHP 330-720, depending on your destination, and around PHP 250-300 to Makita (PHP 150-200 to the city centre in a street taxi)

 Location: Desks outside each terminal